QuickCRM/QuickCRM-Basic/README.md

 Download the Repository as a ZIP
 **Due to a github issue, the ZIP will contain the files within folder, SuiteCRM expects the files to be at the root level of the zip folder**
 Unzip the Zip folder and select the files inside of QuickCRM-Basic-master and zip these into a new folder which has them at the root level.
-Accessthe administartion panel of your Suite installation and run the Module Loader Upload the ZIP
+Access the administration panel of your Suite installation and run the Module Loader Upload the ZIP
 Install.